maheshsathe07/AI-powered-PDF-to-Data-Converter/README.md

-# Generaive AI-Powered PDF to Data Converter
+# AI-Powered PDF to Data Converter

 Convert PDF files into structured data using AI-powered extraction and generate insights from the extracted data.